-If you are considering making the switch, one important consideration is whether or not you want an off-grid or on-grid solar system.
+If you are considering making the switch, one crucial consideration is whether or not you want an off-grid or on-grid solar system.
 In this blog post, we will highlight the differences between the two options and share the pros and cons of both.
 Let’s get started.

 What Is an On-Grid Solar System?